 Artist Application and Information

-The window to submit applications for the fourth annual Autumn & Art at Bradley Fair has now closed.
-We had a record number of applicants this year and our jurors were extremely impressed by the caliber and diversity of artists applying for the event.
-We want to thank each artist for helping us continue to bring a high-quality visual arts festival to Wichita.
-Please join us September 13-15, 2013 for a weekend of live music, great food and a wonderful selection of pieces created by nearly 100 artists from around the region and across the country.
+Applications are now being accepted for Autumn & Art at Bradley Fair 2015.
+Please join us September 18-20, 2015 for a weekend of live music, great food and a wonderful selection of pieces created by 100 artists from around the region and across the country.

 Artist Hospitality & Benefits